ahmadubuntu/fhi2xsf/README.md

 1.0.1

-Install guide:
+# Install guide:

 For installing fhi-aims plugin for xcrysden, at first install xcrysden , then :
 	tar zxvf fhi2xsf.tar.gz
 	cd fhi2xsf
   	 chmod +x install.sh
   	./install.sh

+# Run
- then you can view fhi-aims geometry.in files via xcrysden by the following command:
+Then you can view fhi-aims geometry.in files via xcrysden by the following command:
 	xcrysden --fhiaims geometry.in

-BUG report:
+# BUG report:
 If you see any bug in this plugin let me know.

 Author:		Ahmad Abdolmaleki